 What is prostate cancer?

-Prostate cancer is a cancer which develops from cells in the prostate gland.
+Prostate cancer is a cancer which develops from cells in the prostate.
 It is the most common cancer in men in the UK.
 Each year, about 40,000 men are diagnosed with prostate cancer in the UK.
-It affects about 1 in 8 men in the UK at some point in their life.
-Most cases develop in men over the age of 65.
+It affects about 1 in 8 men in the UK at some point in their lives.
+Most cases develop in men over the age of 65 years.

 Prostate cancer is different to most other cancers because small areas of cancer within the prostate are actually very common, especially in older men.
 These may not grow or cause any problems for many years (if at all).

 What causes prostate cancer?

 A cancerous (malignant) tumour starts from one abnormal cell.
 The exact reason why a cell becomes cancerous is unclear.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal and multiply out of control.
 See separate leaflet called What Causes Cancer? for more details.

 Although the exact cause is unclear, certain risk factors increase the chance that prostate cancer may develop.
 These include:

 - Ageing.
 Most cases occur in older men.